Written by Gene Roddenberry

 Things seem to go a little crazy when Mr. Spock (Leonard Nimoy) abducts Captain Pike, then makes off with the Enterprise, headed for the planet Talos IV.
 The planet is under strict quarantine for its death sentence applied to any outsider who dares visit.
 Captain Kirk and Commodore Mendez take off after them in a shuttle, forcing Spock to surrender to him or allow him to die in space.

 The Menagerie does a pretty good job with the footage.
 It’s intertwined well with the original story.
-Once the story shift to the court-martial there’s little for the current cast to do as much of the time is spent observing the footage, but the lead in to this and the resolution that occurs fits together quite nicely.
+Once the story shift to the court-martial there’s little for the current cast to do as much of the time is spent observing the footage, but the lead-in to this and the resolution that occurs fit together quite nicely.

 Two actors are actually portraying Captain Christopher Pike.
 Jeffrey Hunter is in the archival footage and Sean Kenney as the character sitting in the chair.
 There’s enough resemblance between the two that it’s quite believable.
 Hunter carries the character and really sets what we know about him.
 Kenney has little to do other than sit in the chair with his mouth open.
 Not a terribly challenging role.